| resin 3.1 documentation

 including dependency injection, AOP interception, EJB transactions,

+and event handling.
 For applications which need to use a custom protocol, making a new

 driver for a protocol is also straightforward.